 The District implemented GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets effective January 1, 2010 which required the District to capitalize and amortize intangible assets.
 For governmental entities with total annual revenues of less than \$10 million for the fiscal year ended December 31, 1999, the retroactive reporting of intangible assets is not required under the provision of GASB Statement No. 51.
 The District did not acquire intangible assets in years prior to 2010 that required retroactive reporting.
-The District did not acquire any intangible assets for the year ended December 31, 2010.
+The District did not acquire any intangible assets since the implementation of GASB No. 51.